-In April 2013, the shareholders of Intelsat S.A. declared a \$10.2 million dividend, which was paid in four installments through June 2014 to the holders of our Series A Preferred Shares, in accordance with the terms of the Series A Preferred Shares.
-In June 2014, the shareholders of Intelsat S.A. declared a \$9.9 million dividend to be paid to holders of our Series A Preferred Shares in four equal installments through June 2015.
-In 2014, we made payments on the first and second installments, each of \$0.71875 per share.
-In February 2015, we paid the third installment of \$0.71875 per share.
-Further, in April 2015, we announced the fourth installment of \$0.71875 per share, to be paid on May 1, 2015 to holders of record as of April 15, 2015.
+In June 2014, the shareholders of Intelsat S.A. declared a \$9.9 million dividend which was paid to holders of our Series A Preferred Shares in four equal installments in accordance with the terms of the Series A Preferred Shares.
+In June 2015, the shareholders of Intelsat S.A. declared a dividend of \$9.9 million to be paid to holders of our Series A Preferred Shares in four equal installments.
+The first installment was paid in August 2015.
+Further, in October 2015, we announced the second installment of \$0.71875 per share, to be paid on November 2, 2015 to holders of record as October 15, 2015.